parsonsmatt/parsonsmatt.github.io/_posts/2019-03-19-sum_types_in_sql.markdown

 We're going to ignore that this datatype could be normalized (though I will describe datatype normalization and show what I mean at the end of the post).

-The SQL examples in this blog post will use PostgreSQL`.
+The SQL examples in this blog post will use PostgreSQL.
 The Haskell query code will use the `persistent` syntax for entities and queries.

 # Shared Primary Keys